In Utero

-The album was recorded over two weeks in February 1993 at Pachyderm Studio in Cannon Falls, Minnesota.
-Soon after recording began, rumors circulated that DGC might not release the album due to Albini's abrasive and uncommercial sound.
-In response, the label hired producer Scott Litt to remix the singles "All Apologies", "Heart-Shaped Box" and "Pennyroyal Tea", upsetting both Albini and the band.
+In Utero was recorded over two weeks in February 1993 at Pachyderm Studios in Cannon Falls, Minnesota.
+After recording finished, rumors circulated that DGC might not release it due to Albini's abrasive and uncommercial sound.
+It was mastered by Bob Ludwig to achieve a more desirable sound for Nirvana and DGC.
+Nirvana hired the producer Scott Litt to remix the singles "All Apologies", "Heart-Shaped Box" and "Pennyroyal Tea".